jinqijinqi/Artificial-Intelligence-Course/README.md

 ---

-# All Homework (Homework 1, 2, 3, 7 are required; Homework 4, 5, 6 you can choose one, but all are encouraged)
+# All Homework (Homework 1, 2, 3, 7，8 are required; Homework 4, 5, 6 you have to choose one, but all are encouraged)

 1. (Due Thursday of Week 2) Homework 1 -- PyTorch Installation (brief description)!<br/>
    [Submission Template](https://github.com/jinqijinqi/Artificial-Intelligence-Course/blob/main/homework/homework1-week1-Pytorch%20Install.docx)<br/>